zalolorza/MidoFramework/readme.md

-# MidoFramework - An MVC framework for WordPress
+# MidoFramework - A MVC framework for WordPress
 WordPress plugin that runs an MVC framework the top of WordPress.
 It uses [Timber](https://timber.github.io/) to render [Twig](https://twig.symfony.com/) views.

 ## Installation